linhub15/freestyle-movement-site/README.md

-# FreestyleSocietyWebsite
+# FreestyleMovementWebsite
-## Open Source Website for Freestyle Society
+## Open Source Website for Freestyle Movement Dance Company
 * This website is developed by Patricia Limcangco and Hubert Lin.
-* The code for the website is open source and can be found at github.com/linhub15/FreestyleSocietyWebsite
+* The code for the website is open source and can be found at github.com/linhub15/FreestyleMovementWebsite

 ## Contact
 If you would like to contribute to this website or make suggestions please email Hubert at: